transposit-connectors/scale_ec2_with_approval/README.md

   * Navigate to **Deploy > Endpoints Keys** and copy the `webhook` url (something like `https://scale-ec2-with-approval-xxx.transposit.io/api/v1/execute-http/webhook?api_key=xxxx`).
   * Navigate to **Deploy > Endpoints Keys** and copy the `respond_to_resize` url (something like `https://scale-ec2-with-approval-xxx.transposit.io/api/v1/execute-http/respond_to_resize?api_key=xxxx`).
   * Create a [new Slack App](https://api.slack.com/apps).
-  * In the configuration of this app:
+  * In the configuration of the Slack app:
-    * Create a bot user for the app (I named mine 'approvalbot') under "Bot Users"
-    * Use the `respond_to_resize` url from above for the Interactivity 'Request URL'.
-This is under "Interactive Components".
-    * Create a bot user for the app (I named mine 'approvalbot') under "Bot Users"
+    * Navigate to **Bot Users** and create a bot user for the app (I named mine 'approvalbot')
+    * Navigate to **Interactive Components** and set the 'Request URL' to  the `respond_to_resize` URL from above.
-    * Give your app the following OAuth scopes under "OAuth & Permissions": `bot`, `chat:write:bot`.
+    * Navigate to **OAuth & Permissions** and give your app the following OAuth scopes: `bot` and `chat:write:bot`.
 Use https://accounts.transposit.com/oauth/v2/handle-redirect for the redirect URL.
-    * Subscribe to the `app_mention` event.
-Use the `webhook` url from above for the 'Request URL'.
+    * Navigate to **Event Subscriptions** and subscribe to the `app_mention` event.
+Use the `webhook` URL from above for the 'Request URL'.
-    * Set up the Transposit app to act as the bot user by grabbing the client secret and following the [instructions here](https://www.transposit.com/docs/guides/slack/chatbots/#acting-as-your-bot-user).
+    * Navigate to **Basic Information** and set up the Transposit app to act as the bot user by copying the client secret and following the [instructions here](https://www.transposit.com/docs/guides/slack/chatbots/#acting-as-your-bot-user).
-    * Install the app to your workspace under "Install App".
+    * Navigate to **Install App** and install the app to your workspace.
   * Create or choose a channel for the posts.
 Make sure you have at least two Slack users in the account.
   * Invite the bot user to your channel: `/invite @approvalbot`